dhellmann/pymotw/PyMOTW/sys/limits.rst

     :literal:
     :start-after: #end_pymotw_header

-``maxint`` is the largest representable regular integer.  ``maxsize`` is the maximum size of a list, dictionary, string, or other data structure dictated by the C interpreter's size type.  ``maxunicode`` is the largest integer Unicode point supported by the interpreter as currently configured.
+:const:`maxint` is the largest representable regular integer.
+:const:`maxsize` is the maximum size of a list, dictionary, string, or other data structure dictated by the C interpreter's size type.
+:const:`maxunicode` is the largest integer Unicode point supported by the interpreter as currently configured.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_maximums.py'))